 And what about 7, 8 and 9?
 Are we going to hear them next year, or the year after?
 But let’s not get ahead of ourselves.
 It’s Vaughan Williams’s Symphony no. 6 I’m really after.
-What a truly nutzoid piece.
-A genuine WTF.
-Even without comparing it to Symphonies 1 through 5, it’s still a nutzoid piece.
-It’s intriguing enough for me to want to listen to it again and possibly again.
+What a strange piece of music.
+Even without comparing it to Symphonies 1 through 5, it’s still a strange piece, though intriguing enough for me to want to listen to again and possibly again.
 (And of course I am eager to hear you, flame of my heart.
 What a wondrous thing you’ll make of it…)

 This recording was made off-air by a sound engineer using state-of-the-art recording equipment for the time that used rare and expensive long-playing acetate disks.
 The symphony was first performed in June 1943 (at the height of the blitz) but this recording captures a later performance in September 1952.
 There are four movements: Preludio 0:00 Scherzo 11:40 Romanza 16:40 Passacaglia 26:42.

-My beloved John Wilson is slated to conduct this symphony with the Royal Northern Sinfonia at The Sage in his home town of Gateshead in March 2019.
+My beloved John Wilson conducted this symphony with the Royal Northern Sinfonia at The Sage in his home town of Gateshead in March 2019.

 Margaret Lockwood is a dying pianist, Stewart Granger is an RAF pilot going blind in this wartime romance from Gainsborough Pictures.